 - At the end of the two-week quarantine, flush all remaining litter down the toilet.
-The litter pan and scoop can be washed with soapy water and flushed down the toilet; it’s not necessary to save these items for any extended period or to discard them.
+The litter pan and scoop can be washed with soapy water.
+Flush the used soapy water down the toilet; it’s not necessary to save these items for any extended period or to discard them.

-- This is the approved method of the State of Nuclear Regulatory Commissions.
+- This is the approved method of the State of Maine Nuclear Regulatory Commission.